tytydraco/yessleep/out/Bonesaw_Vics_Cryptozoological_Gardens_Part_Three_Arizona_Murder_Witch.md

 I grunted, “Um, he said to tell you that the dead are still following you.
 They’re waiting for you on the other side.”

-Kazimir’s face went stony, and he looked away from the unspoken questions in my expression.
+Kazimir’s face went stony, and he looked away from the unspoken questions in my eyes.
 He said, “I have always suspected as much.
 But what is done cannot be undone.
 There is nothing more I can do.”

 He started marching away down the service tunnel, and I hurried to catch up.
 I wanted to ask Kaz what the skinwalker was talking about, but his grim expression forbade any more questions.